danielsanfr/about-dialog-qt/README.md

 # AboutDialog in qt
-A copy of Gnome default AboutDialog, made in Qt.
+A copy of Gnome default About dialog, made in Qt.